davidemannone/R-SON/README.md

       System.Reflection.cacheTypes(...classesOrFunctionName)

 6. You can get the class/protoype name by calling:
-   Reflection.getClassName(anyObject);
+   System.Reflection.getClassName(anyObject);

+7. To avoid serialization of object properties start their name with a '$' character.
+Example: $NotSerialized = "anyValueyouWant"

-7. NO USE OF EVAL!
+8. NO USE OF EVAL!

-8. The code is written with performance and reducing resource use in mind.
+9. The code is written with performance and reducing resource use in mind.

-9. Qunit Test code is provided.
+10. Qunit Test code is provided.